 - 1. The dwelling contains fuel burning appliances. - 2.
-The dwelling has an attached garage.
+The dwelling has an attached garage. - 3.
+Single family or duplex construction per LA State Fire Marshall.

 Division XX: Earthwork

 A. Drainage: Homes rehabbed for resale or if correction of drainage is included in the scope of work, shall comply with the following standards: